T

 Cultural Considerations

-If visiting someone's home or engaging in extensive business, a small, thoughtful gift is a polite gesture.
+If meeting locals or visiting someone's home, a small, thoughtful gift is a nice gesture.

 Destination-specific tips

-• Tap water is not safe to drink; always opt for bottled or filtered water.
+• Tap water is not safe for drinking; always consume bottled or purified water.

-• Be prepared for varying air quality; check daily forecasts and consider bringing a mask if sensitive.
+• Air quality can vary significantly; check daily forecasts and consider masks if sensitive.

 Plan the rest of your Shanghai trip